-- Inspecting Tank Vehicles - Driving Tank Vehicles
+8.1 - Inspecting Tank Vehicles

 Tank vehicles have special items that you need to check.
 Tank vehicles come in many types and sizes.
-You need to check the vehicle's operator's manual to make sure you know how to inspect your tank vehicle.
+You need to check the vehicle's operator manual to make sure you know how to inspect your tank vehicle.